The category of ordered Bratteli diagrams: Introduction

 \section{Introduction}

-In 1972, Bratteli in a seminal paper introduced what are now called Bratteli diagrams to study AF~algebras \cite{br72}.
-He associated to each AF algebra an infinite directed graph, its Bratteli diagram (see Definition~\ref{defbd2}), and used these very effectively to study AF algebras.
-Some attributes of an AF algebra can be read directly from its Bratteli diagram (e.g., ideal structure).
+In 1972, Bratteli introduced what are now called Bratteli diagrams to study AF~algebras \cite{br72}.
+He associated to each AF algebra an infinite directed graph (see Definition~\ref{defbd2}) and used these very ef{f}ectively to study (and classify) AF~algebras.
+Some attributes of an AF algebra (such as its ideal structure) can be read of{f} directly from its Bratteli diagram.

-Based on the notion of a Bratteli diagram, Elliott introduced dimension groups and gave a classification of AF~algebras using K-theory in 1976 \cite{el76}.
-In fact, Elliott showed that the functor $\mathrm{K}_{0}: \mathbf{AF}\to \mathbf{DG}$, from the category of AF~algebras with $*$-homomorphisms to the category of dimension groups with order-preserving homomorphisms, is a strong classification functor (see \cite{el76} and \cite[Sections 5.1--5.3]{el10}).
-Recall that a functor $F:\mathcal{C}\to \mathcal{D}$ was called in \cite{el10} a {classification functor} if $F(a)\cong F(b)$ implies $a\cong b$, for each $a,b\in \mathcal{C}$, and a {strong classification functor} if each isomorphism from $F(a)$ to $F(b)$ is the image of an isomorphism from $a$ to $b$.
+The second author introduced the notion of dimension group and gave a classification of AF~algebras using K-theory in 1976 \cite{el76}, showing that the functor $\mathrm{K}_{0}: \mathbf{AF}\to \mathbf{DG}$, from the category of AF~algebras with $*$-homomorphisms to the category of scaled dimension groups with order-preserving homomorphisms, is a strong classification functor (see also \cite[Sections 5.1--5.3]{el10}).